eduardo-valencia/save-that-clip/react-app/README.md

 **Note**: This requires <https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid>.

 Watches the application for changes.
-When it detects changes, it builds the extension automatically and reloads the extension.
+When it detects changes to the React App's code, it builds the extension automatically and reloads the extension.

 ### `npm run serve`